cure53/jPurify/README.md

-**Warning: This toll is very young and probably buggy.
+**Warning: This tool is still very young.
 Please file bugs if you find any!**

 # jPurify

 jPurify is a plugin that automatically adds XSS-safety to jQuery.
 The reason why we do that is jQuery's lack of DOMXSS protection.
 We wanted to create a jQuery plugin, that adds super-easy-to-use and fully automatic HTML sanitation to the whole jQuery API. jPurify has been tested with jQuery 1.11.1 and 2.1.1.
 It's known to work well down until jQuery 1.5.2.

 jPurify is maintained by the same people that look after [DOMPurify](https://github.com/cure53/DOMPurify).
-It works in all modern browsers (Safari, Opera (15+), Internet Explorer (9+), Firefox and Chrome - as well as almost anything else using Blink or WebKit).
+It works in all modern browsers (Safari, Opera (15+), Internet Explorer (10+), Firefox and Chrome - as well as almost anything else using Blink or WebKit).
 It doesn't break on IE6 or other legacy browsers.
 It simply does nothing there.

 ## What does it do?